 How to Talk on Stream and get Your Chat to Chat

 Awesome!
 We got those annoying clicks all ready away.
 Now it’s time to learn the talking aspect.
 It’s actually pretty easy when you get the hang of it.
 No one really likes to watch a stream that is all quiet.
-Well maybe some really PRO e-sports stars can get away without one but are you one?
-Silent streams are like watching TV or Movie without sound.
+Well, maybe some really PRO e-sports stars can get away without one but are you one?
+Silent streams are like watching TV or movies without sound.
 That would be horrible and not so interesting at all.

 How to Guide – For Art of talking in Streams

 What Game is Good for Streaming if you want to Grow on Twitch?

 If you are planning on streaming the most popular games on Twitch you are going to most likely have problems attracting people for your stream.
 CS:GO, League of Legends, Fortnite etc..
 Usually the TOP 10 played games on Twitch are not that good for starting out streamers.